thegerrit/data_science/project2/README.md

 where <!--<em><span style="text-decoration: overline">payroll</span><sub>j</sub></em>--> <em>avg\_payroll<sub>j</sub></em> is the average payroll for year `j`, and <em>s<sub>j</sub></em> is the standard deviation of payroll for year `j`.

+You must display the head of this DataFrame in your notebook to receive credit.

+**Hint: Recall our lab on filtering and transforming data!
+You may also want to check out the [Transform function](https://pandas.pydata.org/pandas-docs/stable/user_guide/groupby.html)**

 #### Problem 6

 Repeat the same plots as Problem 4, but use this new standardized payroll variable.
+Remember that you should have one plot for each of the 5 time periods.

 #### Question 3

 Discuss how the plots from Problem 4 and Problem 6 reflect the transformation you did on the payroll variable.
+Specifically, what is easier to see, what is harder to see?
+Are any relationships more apparent?

 ### Expected Wins